 Read Aloud to YourselfReading what you wrote out loud to yourself can help you catch both grammatical errors and awkward organization or development of ideas.

 Involve OthersIf you are fortunate to have someone else who can proofread your paper for you, you might want to take advantage of the opportunity.
 Asking a friend or family member to read your paper will give you another perspective on your writing.
 Also, a fresh reader will be able to help you catch mistakes that you might have overlooked.

 Proofread with a RulerAnother technique is to place a ruler or index card under each line of text as you read.
 Move the ruler down the page, line by line, while you are reading.
 This proofreading strategy forces you to read the line of text, not the sentence, and can assist you in finding unnecessary words and sentence structure errors.

 Use the tools below to maximize your opportunity in learning how to write well.

 The Spelling & Grammar Check function in Microsoft Word can help you quickly find the spelling and grammar mistakes in the Word document.
 To check for errors, click on the “Spelling & Grammar” button in the “Review” tab of Microsoft Word.
 Or, if you notice Microsoft Word is underlining your words in red, green, or blue, simply right click on those words and Word will offer you suggestions on how to correct the issue.

 Did you know that Microsoft Word can read your paper out loud to you?
 By using the Speak feature in MS Word, or the Text-to-Speech feature for Macs, your computer can read your paper to you, allowing you to listen for awkward or confusing sentences.

 Want feedback on your paper before you turn it in?
 Submit your paper for review!
-A writing expert will review your paper and provide you with feedback and an action plan for revising your paper.
+A writing tutor will review your paper and provide you with feedback and an action plan for revising your paper.
 Need help submitting or retrieving your paper for review?
 Visit our Paper Review page.